 One of the five major myths that Anne Fletcher dispels is that there’s nothing that others can do to help a person with an alcohol problem until they “hit bottom.”
 In reality, we can help someone who drinks too much by meeting them at their level of readiness.

 If the person isn’t ready to work with any of these groups, they may be open to doing some self-help reading.
-A list is found at Alcohol Abuse & Alcoholism: Self-Help Information.
+A list is at Self-Help Information.

 It’s simply not necessary for people to “hit bottom” before they can be helped.
 That’s an old myth that has been disproven long ago.